Difficult Bible Quiz about the Physical Bible

 What is the Epic of Gilgamesh?

-a.
-Authors credit Gilgamesh with writing the book of David.
+c.
+Historians credit Gilgamesh with writing the book of David.

 The story of Gilgamesh is most likely a made-up story about a king of Uruk in Mesopotamia.

-Many people believe this story to be true and correct, as it is the same story as the Biblical account of the massive flood and tells of the afterlife.
+Many people believe this story to be true and correct, as it is the same story as the biblical account of the massive flood and tells of the afterlife.

 The Epic of Gilgamesh is a story written on twelve tablets with a parallel story of Noah and the Ark.